Application Deadline: Closed for 2015

 (6) A list of four references with full contact information, including e-mail address and telephone number

 (7) Four letters of reference.
-One of the letters of reference must be from the sponsoring faculty member at Yale.
+One of the letters must be from a sponsoring Yale faculty member.

-All of the documents in items (1) through (6) only should be combined into a single PDF file with the cover letter at the front, and with the following pattern for the file name: ApplicantLastName-ApplicantFirstName-YCEI-Fellowship.pdf.
+The documents in items (1) through (6) should be combined into a single PDF file with the cover letter at the front, and with the following pattern for the file name: ApplicantLastName-ApplicantFirstName-YCEI-Fellowship.pdf.

-Applicants are responsible for asking their references to submit a confidential letter of reference also via e-mail to YCEI@yale.edu.
-The subject line for e-mails with letters of reference should be: YCEI 2014 Fellowship Reference - ApplicantLastName, ApplicantFirstName
+Applicants will receive a confirmation that the application has been received, but are responsible for asking all of their references to submit a confidential letter of reference also via e-mail to YCEI@yale.edu.
+The subject line for e-mails with letters of reference should be: YCEI Fellowship Reference - ApplicantLastName, ApplicantFirstName

-The deadline for receipt of all application materials, including letters of reference, is February 28.
-Successful candidates are expected to begin their program at Yale by September 1, 2014.
+The deadline for receipt of all application materials, including letters of reference, is the last day of January.
+Candidates are usually notified of the outcome during March.
+Successful candidates are expected to begin their program at Yale in September.

 Yale University is an equal opportunity/affirmative action employer; applications from women, minority and international scientists are strongly encouraged.